 Although the prospect of having baby goldfish might seem exciting, you should be mindful of the investment and effort into breeding goldfish.
 The main factors to consider are as follows.

 Caring for Eggs

 So, your female laid eggs.
 Now what?

-The first thing you should do is remove the eggs.
+The first thing you should do is remove either the parents or the eggs.
 Spawning mops, which can be plants or items like thread or yarn, can be added to the tank to catch the eggs.
-This will make it easier for you to remove the eggs from the tank and it will keep the eggs safe if you aren’t present when the spawning occurs.
+This will make it easier for you to remove the eggs from the tank, and it will keep the eggs safe if you aren’t present when the spawning occurs.

 Whether you’ve set up a specific breeding tank or your goldfish are spawning in your main tank, the eggs should be separated from all other fish as soon as possible.
 Most fish will eat eggs, and this includes the parents.
 They will also eat fry, which are very tiny when they hatch.
-Allowing the eggs to stay in the tank with adult fish is risking losing some or all of the fry, unless you have excellent plant cover.
+Allowing the eggs to stay in the tank with adult fish risks losing some or all of the fry.

 The main thing to consider before moving your fry from their baby tank to an adult tank is their size.
 If your fry are still small enough for the adults to eat them, then leave them in their fry tank until they are larger.
 They are usually ready to be moved around 6 months of age.
 When they are ready to be moved, you need to acclimate them to the new tank just like you would a new fish from the pet store.
 Moving them directly from tank to tank can lead to shock and death.